wp-plugins/wp-conversion-boxes/README.txt

 == Changelog ==

+= 1.2.2.1 =
+* Released on 23th August, 2014
+* Minor update : Stick to top setting was shrinking the conversion box on scroll - bug fixed

 = 1.2.2 =
 * Released on 23th August, 2014
 * Fixed a bug in box settings that caused box flashing and stick to top to not work for boxes under posts/page.